🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 “Progress would be hiring someone whose special talent isn’t arson.”
 Aunt Hilda shook her head.
 “Hmm.
 Is this your latest entry for the Bewitching Brew-Off?
 Looks unstable.
 In my day, we didn’t need fancy bottles and sparkles to make proper potions.”

-“Yeah, and in your day, people thought dancing naked under the full moon cured everything from heartbreak to hiccups.”
+“Yeah, and in your day, people thought dancing naked under the full moon cured everything from heartbreak to eczema.”

 “It’s supposed to be pink.
 It’s an attraction potion, not motor oil.”